landaudiogo/cc-tutorials-2023/k8s/README.md

 ```

 We can now use this configmap in our pod manifest above.
 To create our pod we
-will first have to change a templated value in the file `{{TOPIC}}` which is
+will first have to change the `{{TOPIC}}` template value which is unique to
-different for each of us.
-To do so, first change the `<your-topic>` value in
+each of us.
+To do so, change the `<your-topic>` in the command, and start your
-the command, and start your experiment producer:
+experiment producer:
 ```bash
 sed 's/{{TOPIC}}/<your-topic>/g' < pods/pod-template.yml | kubectl apply -f -
 ```